TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Introduction

 \section{Introduction}

 Time series data is ubiquitous across fields such as weather, finance, and energy systems \cite{hu2025fintsbcomprehensivepracticalbenchmark, Kong_2025, FARAHANI2023208, s19071568, doi:https://doi.org/10.1002/9780470061626.shm044}.
-One particular domain that has been under-studied but is now garnering increasing attention is the observability domain, which focuses on analyzing time series metrics generated by monitoring complex systems to detect anomalies, diagnose issues, and maintain system health \cite{cohen2025timedifferentobservabilityperspective, 10.1609/aaai.v38i21.30336}.
+One particular domain that has been under-studied but is now garnering increasing attention is the observability domain, which analyzes time series metrics generated by monitoring complex systems to detect anomalies, diagnose issues, and maintain system health \cite{cohen2025timedifferentobservabilityperspective, 10.1609/aaai.v38i21.30336}.
 This observability data includes CPU and memory utilization, network throughput, request latency, error rates, and disk I/O, each offering critical insight into the state and performance of the system.

-Compared to data found in weather or other commonly studied time series domains, observability data is fundamentally different and poses unique modeling challenges due to its distinctive characteristics.
-First, it is highly zero-inflated: many metrics track infrequent events, such as bursts of user traffic, resulting in sparse time series dominated by zeros punctuated by informative spikes.
-Second, it displays highly dynamic patterns characterized by frequent, abrupt transitions that are challenging to model, whereas current standard time series datasets are much less spiky.
-Finally, observability data is highly stochastic, with metrics often appearing irregular and exhibiting minimal discernible temporal structure \cite{datadog2024boom, cohen2025timedifferentobservabilityperspective}.
+Compared to data found in climate or other commonly studied time series domains, observability data is fundamentally different and poses unique modeling challenges due to its distinctive characteristics.
+First, it is highly zero-inflated: many metrics track infrequent events, such as bursts of user traffic, resulting in sparse time series dominated by zeros and punctuated by informative spikes.
+Second, it displays highly dynamic patterns characterized by frequent, abrupt transitions that are challenging to model \cite{datadog2024boom}.
+Finally, observability data is highly stochastic, with metrics often appearing irregular and exhibiting minimal discernible temporal structure \cite{ cohen2025timedifferentobservabilityperspective}.

 Despite their importance and the challenges they present, these types of time series data remain relatively understudied in the time series literature.
-This gap can be attributed to several factors: (1) the lack of publicly available datasets due to the proprietary nature of observability data, (2) anonymization in the few existing datasets, which obscures both the identity of the metrics and vital information such as their absolute scale; and (3) the limited utility of forecasting, as the erratic, zero-inflated nature of these series makes forecasting less critical, shifting the focus instead toward anomaly detection, root-cause analysis, and multi-modal reasoning, which are tasks that demand dedicated datasets and systematic curation efforts.
+This gap can be attributed to several factors: (1) the lack of publicly available datasets due to the proprietary nature of observability data, (2) anonymization in the few publicly available datasets, which obscures both the identity of the metrics and vital information such as their absolute scale; and (3) the scarcity of downstream tasks, such as anomaly detection, root cause analysis, and multi-modal reasoning, in existing publicly available observability datasets, despite their critical importance in the observability domain.

 Our paper aims to bridge this gap by introducing \name, a large-scale observability dataset focused on the telecommunications domain.
 An overview of \name can be found in Fig. \ref{fig:enter-label}.
 Compared to prior datasets, \name differs in two major ways: